sermons/spouse/slides/slides.md

 2b: Assurance of Faith (v7b)

 >>>
-+ "What if the woman isn't willing?"
++ "What if plan fails?"
   + "He will send His angel before you"
   + "You shall take a wife for my son from there"
 + no **doubt** that God would provide God-fearing wife